-Homologation standards for the open categories, which are FIS-sanctioned races, are tabled in the FIS rules within the ICR-CCR Rulebook under section 311.2.5 and Nordiq Canada Officials Manual Appendix 8 for Para-Nordic.
+Homologation standards for the junior categories, and for the Open categories, which are FIS-sanctioned races, are tabled in the FIS rules within the ICR-CCR Rulebook under section 311.2.5 and for Para Nordic in Nordiq Canada Officials Manual Appendix 8. .